Automatic Generation of Dense Non-rigid Optical Flow: Related Work

-Most of the benchmark datasets provide optical flow for synthetically generated scenes, including Sintel~\citep{sintel12}, FlyingChairs~\citep{Dosovitskiy2015}, FlyingThings3D~\citep{Mayer2016}, UvA-Nature~\citep{Le2018}, and Body~flow~\citep{Ranjan2018}.
-Only the KITTI datasets~\citep{Geiger2012,Menze2015} provide optical flow for real-world images.
-However, the datasets are limited to around 200 frames of car-driving scenes and consist mostly of rigid motion patterns.
+Most of the benchmark datasets provide optical flow for synthetically generated scenes, including Sintel~\citep{sintel12}, FlyingChairs~\citep{Dosovitskiy2015}, and Body~Flow~\citep{Ranjan2018}.
+Among them, only the KITTI datasets~\citep{Geiger2012,Menze2015} provide optical flow for real-world images.
+However, these datasets are limited to around 200 frames of car-driving scenes and consist mostly of rigid motion patterns.

-\citet{Dosovitskiy2015}, the first to generate large-scale optical flow dataset, warp 2D chair images rendered from CAD models using random affine transformations, hence the name FlyingChairs.
+\citet{Dosovitskiy2015} are the first to generate large-scale optical flow dataset.
+They warp 2D chair images rendered from CAD models using random affine transformations, hence the name FlyingChairs.
 The first frame of a pair is created by randomly positioning multiple chair images on an image background.
-Then, the second frame is generated by warping each object, using a flow field generated by the affine model, with random parameters.
+Then, the second frame is generated by warping each object using a flow field generated by the affine model with random parameters.
 While the parametric model is able to generate many images, the affine transformation yields rigid optical flow fields limiting the type of motion.

-SlowFlow~\citep{Janai2017} contains natural videos with non-rigid motion and \emph{estimates} optical flow for image sequences captured from high-resolution and high-speed cameras ($>$1440p resolution and $>$200 fps).
-However, the requirement of special recording devices as well as the potential inaccuracy in the estimated optical flow limits the applicability of the method.
+SlowFlow~\citep{Janai2017} exploits the linearity of small motions and tracks pixels through densely sampled space-time volumes using high-resolution and high-speed cameras ($>$1440p resolution and $>$200 fps).
+High spatial resolution provides fine texture details, while high temporal resolution ensures small displacements allowing to integrate strong temporal constraints.
+However, the requirement of using special recording devices as well as the potential inaccuracies in the \textit{estimated} optical flow limits the applicability of the method.

-\myparagraph{Data Augmentation} Data augmentation entails a plethora of strategies to create more training data.
+\myparagraph{Data Augmentation.} Data augmentation entails a plethora of strategies to create more training data.
 Widely used techniques for augmenting image data is to perform geometric augmentation (such as translation, rotation, and scaling) and color augmentation (such as changing brightness, contrast, gamma, and color).
 Data augmentation for optical flow networks is first proposed by~\citet{Dosovitskiy2015} and studied in detail by~\citet{Mayer2018}.
 The results show that both color and geometry types of augmentation are complementary and improve the performance.
-Inspired by these data augmentation techniques, we propose methods to increase the diversity of the generated optical flow data by texture augmentation.
+Inspired by these data augmentation techniques, we propose methods to increase the diversity of the generated optical flow data by texture augmentations.